Finding Outliers in Gaussian Model-Based Clustering: Methodology

-OCLUST both identifies likely outliers and determines the proportion of outliers within the dataset.
-The OCLUST algorithm assumes all model assumptions hold, except that outliers are present.
-The algorithm involves removing points one-by-one until the density in \eqref{eq:mixdens} describes the distribution of $\mathcal{Y}$, which is determined using Kullback-Leibler (KL) divergence, estimated via relative frequencies.
+The proposed algorithm is called OCLUST.
+It both identifies likely outliers and estimates the proportion of outliers within the dataset.
+When $\vecX$ is distributed according to a Gaussian mixture model, then ${Y}$ has the probability density in \eqref{eq:mixdens}.
+If $y_1,\ldots,y_n$ does not come from \eqref{eq:mixdens}, then $\vecx_1,\ldots,\vecx_n$ does not arise from a Gaussian mixture model \eqref{eq:generalmixture1}, implying that the model is misspecified.
+We assume the misspecification is due to outliers.
+The OCLUST algorithm assumes that the model is otherwise correctly specified and when $Y$ does not follow the distribution in \eqref{eq:mixdens}, then outliers are present.
+The `closeness' of the distribution of $Y$ to \eqref{eq:mixdens} is assessed using the Kullback-Leibler (KL) divergence, estimated via relative frequencies.
+The algorithm (Algorithm~\ref{OCLUST}) involves removing candidate outliers one-by-one until KL divergence is minimized.
+At each step, we obtain the log-likelihood of the entire dataset and the log-likelihoods of the $n$ subsets.
+We then assess the distribution of subset log-likelihoods and determine our next candidate outlier, $t$, according to Definition~\ref{def:out}.
+This candidate outlier is then trimmed and the algorithm continues to the next iteration.
 Notably, KL divergence generally decreases as outliers are removed and the model improves.
 Once all outliers are removed, KL divergence increases again as points are removed from the tails.
-We select the number of outliers as the location of the global minimum.
-With each iteration, we remove the most likely outlier. \begin{definition}[Most likely outlier] With each iteration, we define the most likely outlier as $t=\vecx_k$, where \end{definition} In other words, we assign the $k${th} point as outlying if the log-likelihood is greatest when point $t=\vecx_k$ is removed.
-The OCLUST algorithm is outlined in Algorithm~\ref{OCLUST}.
+We select the number of outliers as the location of the minimum KL divergence.

+The OCLUST algorithm is outlined in Algorithm~\ref{OCLUST}, with $n$ being the size of the dataset, $G$ the number of clusters, $B \in [0,F-1]$ the number of initially rejected outliers (see Remark~\ref{rmk:B}), and $F$ the chosen upper bound (see Remark~\ref{rmk:F}).
+An \textsf{R} implementation of the algorithm is available as the \texttt{oclust} package on CRAN \citep{clark19}.

+\begin{rmk}[Initialization] In practice, we do not need to start the algorithm with the entire dataset.
+We may first remove obvious, gross outliers and start the algorithm from this intermediate solution.
+This greatly reduces computation time by reducing the number of iterations and it may improve classification by decreasing the likelihood of gross outliers being placed into their own clusters. \end{rmk}

+\begin{rmk}[Choice of $F$] We choose $F$ as an upper bound for the number of outliers.
+It is used to limit the number of iterations for the algorithm to reduce the computation time. $F$ may be chosen using prior knowledge about the type of data, or we may choose large $F$ to be conservative.
+In the absence of any information about the dataset, we could choose, e.g., $F=n/4$, setting the maximum proportion of outliers to be 25\%. \end{rmk}